-Teaching responsibilities: Foundations of Biological Inquiry, Ecology and Field Biology, Biology of the Invertebrates, Freshwater Ecology, and Biology Seminar.
+Teaching responsibilities: Environmental Biology, Foundations of Biological Inquiry, Ecology and Field Biology, Biology of the Invertebrates, and Biology Seminar.

 - 1. Ecology and natural history of freshwater invertebrates - 2.
 Behavioral effects of sleep health - 3.
-Academic Integrity Officer for the School of Science - 4.
-Chief Academic Integrity Office for the College - 5.
-Department Chair
+Academic Integrity Officer for the School of Science peeln@tcnj.edu